 That makes Nexcess perfect for growing businesses who plan to rapidly scale their growth—and are looking for a cloud host that will scale with them.

-One tool I really like is Nexcess Cloud Accelerator.
+One tool we really like is Nexcess Cloud Accelerator.
 This is an additional layer in front of the cloud stack that boosts load times.
 That means your site will be nice and speedy for your customers.

 They also have a dedicated support team on call 24/7 to help your business address any technical issues, or if you want to switch plans.